dejapong/Exploding-Boxes-Of-Color/README.md

 Promises compose nicely, and work naturally whether the view chooses to kick off multiple aync animations serially, or in parallel.

-# Serial Promises
+# How Eboc Uses Serial Promises
-For an example of serial asynchronous animations: the end-of-level screen displays several lines of text, one after the other, then animates a counting score.
+Eboc uses serial promises in a few places.
+For example, the end-of-level screen displays several lines of text, one after the other, then animates a counting score.
 The game model does not set up the next level until after the score has finished counting, or the user interrupts by clicking a "continue" button.

 A helper method called `_createLineExecutors()` in `Eboc.SvgView` accepts lines of screen text as an array of strings.
 It returns an array of "executors", functions which can be passed to the `Promise` constructors that perform an asynchronous action, then either call `resolve()`, `reject()` or return another promise.
 A simplified version of the Eboc function looks like this: